quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Building the project

-Before making a Pull-Request try to build the book with the following command:
+Before making a Pull Request try to build the book with the following command:

 ```{shell}
 jupyter-book build qmlcourseRU